 - ‘I am the most important thing in my life!’

-But a Christian is someone who follows Jesus Christ, not just occasionally, but for the rest of their lives.
+What is a Christian?
+They are someone who follows Jesus Christ, not just occasionally, but for the rest of their lives.

 It took discipline to follow Jesus day after day.

 Jesus’ followers were called ‘disciples’, because they were disciplined.

 Jesus laid out the rule for being one of His followers:

 If anyone wants to be a follower of Mine, let him deny himself and take up his cross and follow me.Matthew 16:24-26 The Living Bible

 For anyone who keeps his life for himself shall lose it; and anyone who loses his life for me shall find it again.

 What profit is there if you gain the whole world – and lose eternal life?